-Cinematographer Toby Oliver, ACS discusses his work in the horror hit Get Out (2017), in which a young African-American man meets his Caucasian girlfriend’s family for the first time at their estate.
-The story quickly and wryly descends as he discovers that many local black residents have gone missing.
+Cinematographer Toby Oliver, ACS discusses his work in the horror hit Get Out (2017), in which a young African-American man meets his Caucasian girlfriend’s family for the first time at their country estate.
+The story quickly and wryly descends into suspense as he discovers that many local black residents have gone missing.

 About the Project

 Written and directed by Jordan Peele, the horror hit Get Out has received near-unanimous critical acclaim.
 Described as “a mashup of Guess Who’s Coming to Dinner and The Stepford Wives” (David Edelstein, Vulture), the film has been praised for its dark, subversive commentary about racial tensions in America.

 The film stars Daniel Kaluuya as Chris Washington, a young African-American man who ventures to meet his Caucasian girlfriend Rose (Allison Williams)’s family for the first time on their remote country estate.
 The story quickly and wryly descends into suspense as Chris discovers that many of local black residents have gone missing.

 Oliver worked with Peele to create a natural look that grounds Chris’ world in reality.
 He paired an Arri Alexa Mini with Angenieux zooms, which gave him flexibility and minimal lens changes — an advantage during the tight 23-day schedule.